 Get the right Range Cooker from Marks Electrical

 At Marks Electrical we really know our stuff when it comes to range cookers.
-Its an expertise that comes from nearly three decades in the bussiness.
+It's an expertise that comes from over three decades in the business.
 Not only can we show why you should choose a range cooker in the first place, but we'll also help you to choose the exact kind and size of range cooker, as well as the most suitable fuel type for your home and specific cooking requirements.View all Range Cookers

 What fuel type is best for you?

 Electric range cookers are one of the most popular types for a number of reasons.
 For a start, a lot of people are more comfortable with electricity when compared to gas, despite gas as a whole being noticeably cheaper to run.
 The fact that a reliable, consistent electric supply is more common than gas in many households also helps.
 If you do decide to choose an electric range cooker then there are two types of hob to consider.

 Ceramic - Contemporary feel & stylish.
 Easy to wipe clean.

 Induction - Engery efficient.
 Safe to touch.
 Quick to heat up & stylish.

 Gas range cookers are incredibly versatile.
 As well as offering an unbeatable balance between precise control and practicality, most gas-fuelled range cookers come with flame failure safety measures, completely eradicating the risk of using a natural fuel such as gas.
 Using gas can also be cheaper to run in the long-term, when compared with its other fuel counterparts.
 Gas range cookers give you everything you need to make beautiful cuisine.
 Open up a world of authentically-cooked, exotic foreign dishes, or take full advantage of the extra workspace, oven cavities and precise hob burners so you can create an English roast dinner that's truly fit for a king.